Paul Sarbanes: Early life

 A graduate of Wicomico High School in Salisbury, Maryland, Sarbanes attended Princeton University, where he played basketball and earned a bachelor's degree in 1954 from the Princeton School of Public and International Affairs after completing a senior thesis titled "The Smith Act: A Denial of American Freedoms".
 At Princeton, Sarbanes was a member of the American Whig–Cliosophic Society.
 As a senior, he received the Moses Taylor Pyne Honor Prize, Princeton's highest undergraduate honor.
 He also was awarded a Rhodes Scholarship that brought him to Balliol College of the University of Oxford in Oxford, England.
 He graduated with a First Class degree in 1957.
 Sarbanes then returned to the United States and attended Harvard Law School.

 After graduating in 1960, he clerked for Federal Judge Morris Ames Soper before entering private practice with two Baltimore law firms.

 Political career

 State legislature

-In 1966 Sarbanes ran for the Maryland House of Delegates in Baltimore and won.
-During his four years as a State delegate in Annapolis, Maryland he served on both the Judiciary and the Ways and Means Committees.
+In 1966, Sarbanes ran for the Maryland House of Delegates in Baltimore and won.
+During his four years as a State delegate in Annapolis, Maryland, he served on both the Judiciary and the Ways and Means Committees.

 U.S. House of Representatives

-Sarbanes was elected to the United States House of Representatives in 1970 from the fourth district of Maryland and was reelected in 1972 and 1974 from the third district.
+Sarbanes was elected to the United States House of Representatives in 1970 from Maryland's 4th congressional district and was reelected in 1972 and 1974 from Maryland's 3rd congressional district.
 While in the House, Sarbanes served on the Judiciary Committee, the Merchant Marine and Fisheries Committee, and the Select Committee on House Reorganization.

-As a member of the Judiciary Committee he participated in the impeachment process against Richard Nixon.
+As a member of the Judiciary Committee, he participated in the impeachment process against Richard Nixon.
 On July 26, 1974, he introduced the first articles of impeachment against President Nixon for obstruction of justice.